mimbres/SeqSkip/README.md

 - Acoustic features are loaded into physical memory (11Gb).
 - spotify_data_loader.py or spotify_data_loader_v2.py is the data loader class used for training.
 - Normalization:
-  - Many categorical user behavior logs are decoded as one-hot vectors.
+  - Many categorical user behavior logs are decoded into one-hot vectors.
   - Number of click fwd/backwd was minmax normalized after taking logarithm.
   - We didn't make use of dates.
   - Acoustic echonest features were standardized by mean=0 and std=1.